Hey there, time traveller!

 For starters, tailgating will start 21/2 hours prior to kickoff in the plaza outside Gate 2 and will feature a DJ, giant inflatables for the kids and Bombers' alumni signing autographs.

-'The football game is a big part of it, but we want to improve the whole experience of coming to Investors Group Field'
+'The football game is a big part of it, but we want to improve the whole experience of coming to Investors Group Field'-- Bombers president and CEO Wade Miller (below), at Investors Group Field

 Once the game gets going, fans on the 200 level will be able to pick up their favourite beverages at one of two additional bars while still being able to see the game on the big screen.
 (If you want to sit down, a few seats from Canad Inns Stadium have been installed.)